Anderson University (South Carolina): Origins (1848–1862)

-Anderson College
+Anderson College (1911–2006)

-Shortly after the turn of the century, those who fondly remembered the impact that Johnson University had on the region developed a compelling vision of resurrecting the institution in the form of Anderson College in 1911.
-The name Anderson comes from Robert Anderson an American Revolutionary War veteran and the namesake of Anderson, South Carolina.
+Johnson University was resurrected in the form of Anderson College in 1911.
+The name Anderson comes from Robert Anderson, an American Revolutionary War veteran and the namesake of Anderson, South Carolina.
 The Anderson Chamber of Commerce raised $100,000 and secured 32 acre for the new campus.
 The land and funds were given to the South Carolina Baptist State Convention to establish the college.
 The Merritt Administration Building was the first building constructed on the land.
 For a time this was the only building dedicated to academics.
 It would eventually house only the president's office and the Merritt Theatre.

-At the outset there were financial problems until Annie Denmark became president in 1929.
-Denmark became the first female college president in South Carolina.
+At the outset there were financial problems until Annie Denmark became president in 1928.
 Denmark's inauguration as president on February 14, 1929, established the tradition for Anderson College as Founder's Day celebrating the day of chartering the institution.

 In 1931 Anderson College became a coeducational junior college.
 In the 1990s Anderson returned to its status and offerings as a four-year institution.

-Anderson University
+Anderson University (2006–present)

 Anderson College was renamed Anderson University in 2006.
 On the occasion of the first commencement as Anderson University, S. Truett Cathy, founder of Chick-fil-A, and his son Dan Cathy received honorary degrees from Anderson University for "exemplifying the character and vision Christian businessmen should possess".
 In June 2011 Anderson University became the host of the Palmetto Boys State.
 The following year, the university joined the University Center of Greenville (UCG).

-The university opened a new 60,000 square foot library in 2006.
-Five new residence halls were constructed and two 600-bed student townhome complexes have been established.
-A new 90,000 square foot student center was opened in fall 2016.
-A new outdoor stadium and related facilities are under construction, with four of six major projects completed - a new track center, a turfed practice field, a soccer and lacrosse fieldhouse, and a turfed multi-sport field has been installed.
-Presently under construction is a 50,000 square foot football operations center and an additional practice field.
+In June 2022, Anderson University did not renew the contract of part-time theatre professor Miranda Barnett.
+Barnett claimed her contract was not renewed "because she is queer."
+A spokesperson from Anderson refused to comment specifically but was quoted as saying "Anderson University is a private Christian university which upholds the South Carolina Baptist traditional view of sexuality and marriage as set forth in Scripture."
+Barnett was previously selected by students and faculty to receive Anderson's "Excellence in Teaching" award for the 2019-20 school year.